Manage Dashboard and Viz Extensions in Tableau Server

 Examine the source files

-Dashboard and viz extensions are web applications and include various HTML, CSS, and JavaScript files, and an XML manifest file (*.trex) that defines the properties in the extension.
-In many cases, the code for a extension is publicly available on GitHub and can be examined there or downloaded.
-In the manifest file (*.trex), you can find the source location, or URL indicated where the extension is hosted, the name of the author, and the web site of the author or company to contact for support.
-The <source-location> element specifies in the URL, the <author> element, specifies the name of the organization and the web site to contact for support (website="SUPPORT_URL").
-The web site is the Get Support link user see in the About dialog box for the extension.
+If the code for an extension is publicly available on GitHub, it can be examined there or downloaded.
+In the manifest file (*.trex), you can find the source location, or URL indicating where the extension is hosted, the name of the author, and the web site of the author or company to contact for support.
+The <source-location> element specifies the URL, the <author> element, specifies the name of the organization and the web site to contact for support (website="SUPPORT_URL").
+The web site is the Get Support link user see in the About dialog box for the dashboard extension.

-Many extensions reference external JavaScript libraries, such as the jQuery library or API libraries for third parties.
+Extensions reference external JavaScript libraries, such as the jQuery library or API libraries for third parties.
 Validate that the URL for external libraries points to a trusted location for the library.
-For example, if the connector references the jQuery library, make sure that the library is on a site that is considered standard and safe.
+For example, if the extension references the jQuery library, make sure that the library is on a site that is considered standard and safe.

 All extensions are required to use the HTTPS protocol (https://) for hosting their extensions.
 You should examine the source files for the extension to ensure that any reference to external libraries is also using HTTPS or is hosted on the same web site as the extension.
 The one exception to the requirement of HTTPS is if the extension is hosted on the same computer as Tableau (http://localhost).